Block

 |

-The previous block tree entry in the tree. |
+The previous block tree entry in the tree.
+View into the |

 | RAISES | DESCRIPTION |